zeruhur/thalassa/Thálassa.md

 If an attack is **impaired** , the damage die is reduced to 1d4, regardless of weapon.
 If the attack is **enhanced** , the attacker rolls 1d12.
 Attacks with the **blast** quality affect all area targets, rolling separately for each.

 **DAMAGE**
-If an attack takes a PC's HP exactly to 0, the player rolls on the **Scars** table.
+If an attack takes a PC's STA exactly to 0, the player rolls on the **Scars** table.

-Damage that reduces a target's HP **below** 0 decreases their KRA by the remainder.
+Damage that reduces a target's STA **below** 0 decreases their KRA by the remainder.
 They must then make a KRA save to avoid **critical damage.**  Failure takes them out of combat, dying if left untreated.

 Having KRA 0 means **death;** having TEK 0 is paralysis; having THU 0 is delirium.